fazibear/puddleofcode/content/story/2019-09-07-how-to-create-desktop-application-with-elixir.md

 ## Phoenix LiveView

 So far so good.
 To make things hot we will use [LiveView](https://github.com/phoenixframework/phoenix_live_view).
-Here is the [instalation guite](https://github.com/phoenixframework/phoenix_live_view#installation).
+Here is the [installation guide](https://github.com/phoenixframework/phoenix_live_view#installation).
 After settings up Phoenix and LiveView, we will push things to git.

 ```bash
 git init .